daniel-frak/backity/docs/adr/project/project-0003-use-ddd.md

 The difficulty will be further **reduced if the entire codebase is consistent** (at least in terms of writing compliant code), as they can just emulate the style.

+A unique challenge for this project is that the domain is focused on de facto file management, which may make it that much harder to separate domain concerns from technical infrastructure.

 ## Decision

 We will **apply DDD principles with adaptations that reflect the nature of open-source development**.
 Specifically: